intelix/activator-reactive-fx/README.md

 * How to automatically recover end-to-end flow, with a minimal impact on the user experience
 * How to scale the application to improve availability or in response to a higher demand

+## Run in Activator

+Clone the repo and open from the Activator UI

+## Run from SBT

+Clone the repo, navigate to the folder and run `sbt run`